hashicorp/design-system/website/docs/components/copy/button/partials/guidelines/guidelines.md

 ### When to use

-- Use the `CopyButton` to provide users with a convenient way to copy large text blocks, such as code snippets or API keys.
+- Use the `CopyButton` to conveniently copy large text blocks, such as code snippets, API keys, or Tokens.
-- Use when users need to copy data like tokens or URLs from within the content.
+- Don't use the `CopyButton` to copy the text within the button container, instead use a `CopySnippet`
-- Use the `CopyButton` with clear visual cues or explanatory text indicating what will be copied.

 ### When not to use

 - Don’t place the `CopyButton` in a disconnected location.
 It should be visually associated with specific content or context to prevent confusion.

-### Sizes
+## Sizes

-The preferred size for the `CopyButton` is medium, but you can choose a different size that best fits the user interface.
-For example, avoid using a medium-sized `CopyButton` in a small code block where it might look out of place.
+The `CopyButton` default size is medium, but you can choose a different size that best suits your UI.
+For example, avoid using a medium-sized `CopyButton` in a small code block where it looks out of place.
+Ensure that the size of the `CopyButton` aligns well with the surrounding elements.

 ## Content

 Keep the text short, around 25 characters.
-Provide enough context to be helpful, avoiding full sentences.
-Maintain consistent language within your product.
-For example, if you use “Copy” on one page, stick with it throughout the application instead of “Duplicate.”
+Provide enough context to be helpful, avoiding complete sentences.

-## Copying Important Information
+## Placement

-When using the `CopyButton` or `CopySnippet` components, it’s essential to consider when to use them.
-Keep the following guidelines in mind:

-- Meaningful Content: Reserve the CopyButton or CopySnippet components for significant or essential content that requires copying.
-Avoid using them for trivial or easily accessible text.

-- Value and Need: Prioritize using these components for content that holds value or requires sharing and referencing in other contexts.

-- Assess the risk: Evaluate the potential for accidentally replacing valuable data in a user’s clipboard.
-Take necessary precautions to avoid data loss or inconvenience.

-- Safeguards and confirmation: Implement safeguards such as confirmation mechanisms or prompts to ensure intentional copying and prevent accidental data loss.
+Don’t place the `CopyButton` in a disconnected area within the UI.
+It should be visually associated with specific content or context to prevent user confusion.

+!!!
+Do

+Keeping the `CopyButton` in conjunction with the content being copied enables users to easily recognize what they are copying to their clipboard.

+![Example of the copy button component using proper placement] (/assets/components/copy/copy-button-placement-do.png =875x*)

+!!!

+!!!
+Dont

+Not placing the `CopyButton` in conjunction with the content being copied may make it challenging for users to recognize what they are copying to their clipboard.

+![Example of the copy button component not using proper placement] (/assets/components/copy/copy-button-placement-dont.png =875x*)

+!!!

 ## Related